Solution #1: Recover Pictures from Recently Deleted Folder (Photos App)

 - Launch iTunes.

-- If possible, use the original charging cable.
+- Connect your iPhone to your Mac.
+If possible, use the original charging cable.
 There have been many cases of iPhone recovery going disastrously wrong because of a cheap cable.

 - Select the Restore Backup option located on the Summary page.